Blanca Alvarado

 Blanca Alvarado (born 1931) is an American social activist and former politician.
-She was the first Latina elected to San Jose City Council and the Santa Clara County Board of Supervisors and the first Latina to serve as the board's chairperson.
+She was the first Latina elected to the San Jose City Council and the Santa Clara County Board of Supervisors and the first Latina to serve as the board's chairperson.

 Early life

 The daughter of a coal miner who was active in the union, she was born in the Colorado mining town of Cokedale.
 After the mine's closure, the family moved to the Santa Clara Valley in California.
 She was educated at San Jose High School; after graduating, she married Jose J. Alvarado, a local radio host.
 The couple divorced in 1968.

 Career

 She hosted her own radio program on KLOK radio.
 Alvarado also worked with Cesar Chavez to establish the Community Services Organization and was involved with the Chicano Employment Committee and the Opportunities Industrial Center.
 She was president of the local chapter of the Mexican American Political Association and was also an officer at the state level.